Signorlupo22/teachflowExtension/README.md

 - **Command**: `insertCode`
 - **Parameters**:
   - `file`: The target file where the code will be inserted.
-  - `searchString`: A string used to locate where the code should be inserted.
+  - `searchString`: A string is used to locate where the code should be inserted.
   - `code`: The code snippet to insert.
 - **Behavior**: The code is inserted immediately after the line containing the `searchString`.
 The inserted code is highlighted temporarily.